Fire and Rain: Rainwater Harvesting for Fire-Resistant Landscapes

 How much water are we really talking about?

-In short, the answer is a lot.
-Every single inch of rain that falls on a 1,000 square-foot roof translates to over 620 gallons of high-quality water, that if caught, can be stored and used later.
-Apply that to modern-day home of 2,500 square feet, and multiply by an average Santa Rosa winter with 32” of rain, to generate nearly 50,000 gallons of water per year.
+In short, a lot.
+Every inch of rain that falls on a 1,000 square-foot roof translates to over 620 gallons of high-quality water to store and use later.
+Apply that to modern-day home of 2,500 square feet, and multiply by an average Santa Rosa winter with 32 inches of rain, to generate nearly 50,000 gallons of water per year.
 In a severe drought year (with only half of the average precipitation) we’re still just shy of 25,000 gallons from that same rooftop.
 Perhaps more water than you expected.

 (Use our RAINWATER CALCULATOR to estimate the amount of water that's available from your own roof)